ggzzul/git-demo/README.md

 Puts me in a precarious position
 And how would I even begin to broach the subject
 With my own creation?

+### IPSILUM

+This the third time I modified this text